suzannecodeinst/PP1_Hi-Hens/README.md

 - Navigation

     - The Navigation bar is consistently visible at the top of each page.
-It features the logo and links to the Home page, Gallery and Contact Us pages.
+It features the logo and links to the Home page, Gallery, Courses and Contact pages.
 It is fully responsive and uses a hamburger drop-down for mobiles.
     - The Navigation bar is always available and makes sure the user can easily find their way to the pages across the site.

 - Home Page